JordanSchlick/OpenStorm/docs/Products.md

 ### Spectrum Width (SW)
 How much variation there is within the radial velocity.

+### Correlation Coefficient (CC)
+It measures how similar objects are in the radar volume.
+High values mean the contents of the volume are all similar wile lower values indicate variation in shape of the objects reflecting the radar beam.

+### Differential Reflectivity (DR)
+It is the ratio between vertical and horizontal reflectivity.
+It can give some insight into the shape of precipitation.

+### Differential Phase Shift (DPS)
+It is a measure of the difference in 2-way attenuation for the horizontal and vertical pulses in a pulse volume.

 ## Derived Product Types
 Derived products are generated from the base products within OpenStorm